kunalkeshan/journal/logs/2024/02-28-Apr-to-05-May.md

 Have been using this for a while, really handy with clients who are looking for a custom solution with control over the content of the website (blogs, posts, team members, others...).

 Setup is straight forward, but writing the configs, schemas and queries does become time consuming for each new project (given how often I tend to use it with clients).
 Currently planning to create a template repo with next.js, sanity, shadcn-ui, eslist, prettier & husky for future usage, would make things a bit easier.
+(Hoping to finish this by next week!)

 The steps are straightforward to